MSeal/RimworldSwimming/README.md

 #### Aquatic Only

-Setting MoveSpeed to 0 will make something aquatic only, meaning it won't go on land.
+Setting aquatic in the Swimming.AquaticExtension will make something aquatic only, meaning it won't go on land.

 ```xml
 <ThingDef ParentName="AnimalThingBase">